-Conditions

-One of four conditions must exist and usually any one of the four will turn the Centralized Monarchy into a Feudal one.
-These conditions are: Dynastic Strife, Governmental Collapse, Civil War, or
+To Level Conditions Feudal Monarchy None One of four conditions must exist and usually any one of the four will turn the Centralized Monarchy into a Feudal one.
+These conditions are: Dynastic Strife, Governmental Collapse, Civil War, or Anarchy.
+To Imperial Level None Conditions When the government has grown beyond the bounds of the Centralized Monarchy (BL and

-Anarchy.

-To...
-Imperial Level None

-Conditions When the government has grown beyond the

-bounds of the Centralized Monarchy (BL and Infrastructure greater than the maximums for Centralized Monarchy), or an entire another country has been either conquered or acquired through diplomacy.

-To...
-Constitutional Monarchy

-Level

-After the country has suffered a DF and has Conditions

-the king as a figurehead.

-To...
-Dictatorship

-Conditions After suffering a DF and/or civil war caused

-by religious, cultural, ethnic, social, or

-economic causes.

-From Constitutional Monarchy...

-To...
-Imperial Level none

-Conditions Governmental collapse due to civil war or

-dynastic failure and a previously-figurehead

-ruler gains control.

-To...
-Federalized Democracy Level 2 (or see below)

-Conditions A Constitutional Monarchy may evolve into

-a Federalized Democracy if the ConMon exceeds it's BL and INFRA maximums.
+Infrastructure greater than the maximums for Centralized Monarchy), or an entire another country has been either conquered or acquired through diplomacy.
+To Level Conditions Constitutional Monarchy None After the country has suffered a DF and has the king as a figurehead.
+To Level Conditions Dictatorship None After suffering a DF and/or civil war caused by religious, cultural, ethnic, social, or economic causes.
+From Consti tutional Monarchy To Level Conditions Imperial none Governmental collapse due to civil war or dynastic failure and a previously-figurehead ruler gains control.
+To Level Conditions Federalized Democracy 2 (or see below) A Constitutional Monarchy may evolve into a Federalized Democracy if the ConMon exceeds it's BL and INFRA maximums.
 If the process is forced (by undertaking a Transformation project) a Civil War check will be made when the project is complete.

-Conditions A rebellious outpost or colony of a
+To Level Conditions Oligarchy None A rebellious outpost or colony of a Constitutional Monarchy.
+From Democ cracy To Level Conditions Oligarchy or Feudal Monarchy None If a Democracy's Imperial Size exceeds it's Infrastructure (including the 'hidden' Infra

-Constitutional Monarchy.

-From Democracy...

-To...
-Oligarchy or Feudal Monarchy
+Level INOILE

 Conditions If a Democracy's Imperial Size exceeds it's

-Infrastructure (including the 'hidden' Infra provided by a ruling King), then a Civil War check is made.
-Any of the surviving factions may become an Oligarchy or Feudal Monarchy (as deemed by the GM).
-If the Democracy's Infrastructure or BL exceed the levels allowed, then the government type will become an Oligarchy.
+Infrastructure (including the 'hidden' Infra

+provided by a ruling King), then a Civil War

+check is made.
+Any of the surviving factions

+may become an Oligarchy or Feudal

+Monarchy (as deemed by the GM).

+If the Democracy's Infrastructure or BL

+exceed the levels allowed, then the

+government type will become an Oligarchy.